 “What do you need?”

-“If you reveal to the Chicago Police, the FBI, or the press that I am mute, then the mob will easily track me down and kill me.
+“If you reveal to the Chicago Police, the FBI, or the press that I am mute, the mob will easily track me down and kill me.
 Seriously, how many tall, blond, mute girls are there in Chicago?”

 “Then I won’t say a word about it.
 If I’m pressed on it someday, I’ll simply explain that I was protecting an extremely valuable informant.”